Welcome to Cusco, Peru, the unique ancient Inca capital. Full of mystical places and legendary attractions, there are so many things to see in Cusco.

 Alejandro Velasco Astete Airport, which connects Cusco mainly with the capital Lima and the international cities of La Paz and Bogota, is located very close to Cusco.

 Therefore, those who change planes in one of the mentioned cities can reach Cusco from international and intercontinental points of departure.
 Arriving in Cusco by plane is probably the most comfortable option and is therefore preferred by many travelers.

 As always, you should book your flight well in advance and compare prices on price comparison sites like Skyscanner.

 Fun Fact: Construction is currently underway on Chinchero Airport, which is scheduled for completion in 2024 and will replace Cusco’s airport.

 Getting to Cusco by bus

-If you want to have the lowest possible risk against altitude sickness (more about this later), you probably want to travel to Cusco by bus.
-There are trips from many national, but also international destinations (e.g. La Paz or Copacabana in Bolivia).
+If you want to have the lowest possible risk of altitude sickness (more about this later), you probably want to travel to Cusco by bus.
+There are trips from many national but also international destinations (e.g., La Paz or Copacabana in Bolivia).

 Bus tickets for Peru can either be bought on-site at the bus terminal (for long trips, it’s best to buy 1-2 days in advance) or online via bus comparison sites like Busbud.